 * When visiting the GTU you are welcome to make use of the modest accommodations that are available right here on “holy hill."
 A number of schools have guest rooms available for minimal fees.
 Assistance with housing may be available.

 The best time to visit the GTU is when the fall and spring semesters are in session, from September through the first half of December and February through the first half of May.
 These times are optimal because classes are in session, students and faculty are on campus, the GTU is generally buzzing with activity, offering maximum exposure for visitors.
 We highly recommend visiting during these months.
 During the summer months we can usually accommodate very simple visits to see the campus and meet with admissions representatives, but most faculty and students will be away and unavailable for meetings.

 Of course, there are some limited exceptions during the Fall and Spring months when visits are not possible due to holidays and conferences.
 Those dates are listed below.

 Nov 22-26 American Academy of Religion & Society of Biblical Literature Annual Conference*

 * If you are attending either conference during these times, we would love to arrange for you to meet with faculty and students at our annual GTU reception.
 Please contact us at email@example.com to make arrangements.

 ** Please contact the Admissions office by November 11 if you would like to visit during the week immediately following Thanksgiving, December 2-6.

 INTER-SESSION & SUMMER

-During January Inter-session (the GTU is closed from December 24th-January 1st) and the Summer months from June through August, visits are possible but will be limited because classes are not in session and student and faculty schedules are unpredictable at these times.
+During January Inter-session and the Summer months from June through August, visits are possible but will be limited because classes are not in session and student and faculty schedules are unpredictable at these times.